Vishal70854/rest-flask-smorest-api/README.md

-# Rest Api creation using Python Flask
+# REST-API creation using Python Flask
+## We have created REST-API using Python Flask
+### Flask is a library used specifically for creating REST-API's